SAP Negotiations

 Raise the indirect access question early in negotiations.
 Ask SAP directly: โ€œHow are we covering indirect use?
 We have X systems interfacing with SAP โ€“ whatโ€™s your proposed licensing for those?โ€ Get any promises in writing (verbal โ€œoh, that should be fineโ€ means nothing later).

-If SAPโ€™s proposal is costly (e.g., they suggest buying a bunch of extra licenses), push back and consider leveraging the Digital Access model if itโ€™s cheaper.
+If SAPโ€™s proposal is costly (e.g., they suggest purchasing additional licenses), push back and consider leveraging the Digital Access model if itโ€™s more cost-effective.
 Ensure the contractโ€™s definitions section or order form clearly states what is allowed.

 For example, include a clause listing approved third-party interfaces that wonโ€™t incur extra fees or state that Digital Access licenses cover specified document types and volumes.
 Document this to death โ€“ it will save you in an audit.